-Andrew Higgs has written a Linux version of SpeedBMD which is available from here
+A volunteer has written a Linux transcription tool details of which are available here.

 This program helps with the process of verifying completed WinBMD and SpeedBMD entries against the orginal scan.
 This Windows program is written by David Lang and is available (including previous versions) from here.